helidon-io/helidon-build-tools/sitegen-maven-plugin/README.md

 The plugin provides a custom mapping `site`.
 It is associated with the ".jar" file extension and maps the following plugin executions:

-* process-resources: org.apache.maven.plugins:maven-resources-plugin:resources
+* `process-resource`s: org.apache.maven.plugins:maven-resources-plugin:resources
-* compile: io.helidon.build-tools:sitegen-maven-plugin:generate
+* `compile`: io.helidon.build-tools:sitegen-maven-plugin:generate
-* package: io.helidon.build-tools:sitegen-maven-plugin:package
+* `package`: io.helidon.build-tools:sitegen-maven-plugin:package
-* install: org.apache.maven.plugins:maven-install-plugin:install
+* `install`: org.apache.maven.plugins:maven-install-plugin:install
-* deploy: org.apache.maven.plugins:maven-deploy-plugin:deploy
+* `deploy`: org.apache.maven.plugins:maven-deploy-plugin:deploy

 You need to declare the plugin as an extension in order to use it: